apache/arrow/format/Layout.md

 Any relative type can be nullable or non-nullable.

-Nullable arrays have a contiguous memory buffer, known as the null (or validity) bitmap, whose length is large enough to have 1 bit for each array slot.
+Nullable arrays have a contiguous memory buffer, known as the null (or validity) bitmap, whose length is a multiple of 8 bytes (to avoid word-alignment concerns) and large enough to have at least 1 bit for each array slot.

 Whether any array slot is valid (non-null) is encoded in the respective bits of